BrandonClapp/brandonclapp.github.io/_posts/2016-07-25-embracing-modular-design-on-the-front-end.md

 ### Why a package manager?

-Modern web development has embraced the utilization JavaScript modules as a means to achieve **modular** design, which promotes **separation of concerns**, **reusability**, and the **single responsibility principle** to a degree.
+Modern web development has embraced the utilization of JavaScript modules as a means to achieve **modular** design, which promotes **separation of concerns**, **reusability**, and the **single responsibility principle** to a degree.
 Packages (modules) are very easy to use and are resolved and included into the project at build time, rather than run time.
 They’re also not a new concept, and most languages, frameworks, and platforms have utilized them for years.
 I.e.

 - C# -> NuGet
 - Ruby -> gems